Everyday Nourishing Foods

 Serving suggestions

-You can serve cooked black-eyed peas in many ways.
+You can serve cooked black-eyed beans in many ways.
 Easily replace canned black-eyed peas with these cooked black-eyed peas in any recipe.
-Here are some delicious ways to use these Instant pot black-eyed peas.
+Here are some delicious ways to use these Instant Pot black-eyed peas.

 • Add them to salads.
 Check my black-eyed peas salad recipe to know all the salad variations you can make with these peas.